bhanpuramufaddal/MicrosoftBotDocs/ConversationID.md

 </table>

 The entities sender and receiver are variable and interchangeable.
-For example, a bot can be sender and the client can be receiver and vice versa.
+For example, a bot can be the sender and the client can be the receiver and vice versa.
 When a bot or client sends an activity to a channel, it is typically a request for the activity to be recorded.
 When a channel sends an activity to a bot or client, it is typically a notification that the activity has already been recorded.

-## Schema
+# Schema

 <table>